 The WCP is committed to providing students with the resources and leadership opportunities that best enhance the student experience.

-The William C. Powers, Jr. Student Activity Center is a unit of the Division of Student Affairs, operated by University Unions.
+The William C. Powers, Jr. Student Activity Center is operated by University Unions, which is part of the Division of Student Affairs.

 The structure offers 149,000 square feet of departmental space, dining, and distributed lounge space, and over 25,000 feet of outdoor seating.
 We offer thirteen meeting rooms, including a ballroom, Black Box Theater (an experimental performance space), a legislative assembly room, dance rehearsal space, and an auditorium.